-- (1) A person who is registered in the GP Register by virtue of section 18A of the Medical Act 1983 (temporary registration with regard to emergencies) may perform primary medical services, despite not being included in a medical performers list, provided that- - (a) the person has made an application to a Local Health Board for inclusion in its medical performers list under regulation 4 or 4A, and - (b) the person's application has not been- - (i) refused under regulation 6, 22B or 24, or - (ii) deferred under regulation 7 or 22B. - (2) Regulation 9 applies to a person who performs primary medical services by virtue of this regulation as it applies to a performer included in a medical performers list.
+(1) A person who is registered in the GP Register by virtue of section 18A of the Medical Act 1983 (temporary registration with regard to

+- (a) the person has made an application to a Local Health Board for inclusion in its medical performers list under regulation 4 or 4A, and - (b) the person's application has not been - (i) refused under regulation 6, 22B or 24, or - (ii) deferred under regulation 7 or 22B. - (2) Regulation 9 applies to a person who performs primary medical services by virtue of this regulation as it applies to a performer included in a medical performers list.